 A payment reminder template is a template that is designed to remind the employer, companies, or any person of payment that should be effected by the due date.
 In addition to this, the template is also to remind the employer about due payment or late payment.
 It explicitly states the amount of money that the employee should be paid and at what time and date the payment should be effected.

 The payment reminder template contains details such as the company’s name, address of the company, phone number, fax, and email address.
 Where the reminder template of late payment, the reasons for lateness are explained to the employee in a language that the employee understands well.
 In addition to this, the template states when the payment will be effected.
 The payment reminder template is then signed by an authorized.

 This payment reminder template is easily found online and therefore the employer or any person wishing to use this template can easily access it online.
 The template just needs to be printed and then edited to fit the requirements of the user.
 In addition to this one can design their own template provided it plays the role of a payment reminder template especially for the slow payers or those who have many commitments therefore high chances of forgetting to effect payment.

 The payment reminder is not only used for employees but also customers or people who deliver goods to the company.
-In addition to this the template is used to remind a company to make payments to suppliers to avoid delays or lack of payment.
-The template helps in accuracy so as to avoid miscalculations which may cause losses in the company or which may result to overpayment.
+In addition to this, the template is used to remind a company to make payments to suppliers to avoid delays or lack of payment.
+The template helps inaccuracy so as to avoid miscalculations which may cause losses in the company or which may result in an overpayment.